kestra-io/docs/content/blogs/YYYY-MM-DD-CI-CD-kestra-comparison.md

 3. **Community Support**: Jenkinse has an active community that ensures there’s a large amount of documentation, tutorials, and forums where developers can find answers to their problems.

+Now, let's see where Jenkins falls short.

 ### Difficulties Developers Encounter Using Jenkins
 While Jenkins is a powerful tool, it does come with some challenges.

 Let's see them together.

 #### Plugin Overload
-Jenkins has over 1,900 plugins, and this creates complexity as they can conflict with each other.
+Jenkins has currently over 1,900 plugins, and this creates complexity as they can conflict with each other.
 Also, updating them can break pipelines, causing downtime.

 Kestra, on the other hand, offers built-in integrations for many common use cases without the need for plugins, and this reduces the risk of compatibility issues.
-For exampple, in Kestra A CI/CD pipeline can be defined in a YAML configuration, and all the components work seamlessly together.
+For exampple, in Kestra a CI/CD pipeline can be defined in a YAML configuration, and all the components work seamlessly together.

 #### Groovy Syntax
 Jenkins uses [Groovy-based](https://www.jenkins.io/doc/pipeline/steps/groovy/) scripting for pipeline creation, which can be unintuitive for developers unfamiliar with it - as it also a language now widely used.
 This can create a steep learning curve that can slow down development and cause errors.